 Listed below are several healthy snacks to start your New Year off eating right.
 Some of these may not be the healthiest choices, but will hopefully be healthier than your current snacks.
 After all, eating better is a process, not an all-or-nothing event.
 Life is too short not to indulge occasionally.

 Veggies and dip-Carrots, broccoli, and cauliflower are the usual choices, but for variety don’t forget to try snap peas, red or yellow bell peppers, and cucumbers.
-For dips you can use ranch dressing, honey mustard dressing, or hummus.
+For dips you can use ranch dressing, honey mustard dressing, french onion dip, or hummus.

 Granola bars-Be choosy about the ones you purchase.
 Many have almost as much sugar as a candy bar (See here and here for more info).
 There are several good ones on the market or you can search online and find many recipes to make them from scratch.